Edit this page

 • The response contains an element matching the derived target of the existing element

-• The up:fragment:keep event that is emitted on the existing element is not prevented.
+• By preventing the up:fragment:keep event that is emitted on the existing element.

-• The up:fragment:keep event that is passed to an [up-on-keep] callback on the existing element is not prevented.
+• By preventing the up:fragment:keep event that is passed to an [up-on-keep] callback on the element.

 Let's say we want only keep an <audio up-keep> element as long as it plays the same song (as identified by the tag's src attribute).